IBM/cloudpakforapplications-appmod-workshop/workshop/pre-work/skillsNetwork.md

 ## Access IBM Skills Network

-If you have registered your account, you can skip the rest of this section and access the lab environment at **https://labs.cognitiveclass.ai/**.
+1. If you have registered your account, you can access the lab environment at **https://labs.cognitiveclass.ai/** and go directly to step 6.

-## Create an account

 1. Navigate to https://labs.cognitiveclass.ai/register,